byDagor/Janus-Controller/README.md

 ## Contact

-I'm happy to hear from your projects and to help in any way possible.
+I'm happy to hear from your projects and to help in any way possible!
 davidglzrys@gmail.com
 [Linkedin](https://www.linkedin.com/in/david-g-reyes/)
 [YouTube](https://www.youtube.com/channel/UC4gsPZan2T4v5LpJ5J_t7sQ/featured)